MiraiSubject/awesome-osu-tournaments/README.md

 ### Automation

 - [Player avatar download bulk tool](https://git.omkserver.nl/omkelderman/player-avatar-download-bulk-tool) (by oliebol) - Download osu! avatar images in bulk so you can use them in places like osu!lazer.
+- [Bancho Multiplayer Bot](https://github.com/matte-ek/BanchoMultiplayerBot) (by matte-ek) - Tool for creating multiplayer lobbies and automating them.

 ### Referee Clients
 - [Brigitta](https://github.com/hburn7/Brigitta) (by Stage) - IRC client made specifically for tournament referees.
+- [BanchoSharp](https://github.com/hburn7/banchosharp) (by Stage) - C# library that manages connecting to osu!Bancho and automatically manages multiplayer lobbies.
+Used by Brigitta and Bancho Multiplayer Bot.

 ### Spreadsheet Templates